saketh1573/IandT-labs-fsd/README.md

 For this project, I have created a functional To-Do List application using HTML, CSS, and JavaScript.
 The To-Do List allows users to add, edit, and delete tasks, and it also features task prioritization.
 The use of JavaScript enables a seamless user experience by updating the list dynamically without the need for page refreshes.

+### 5. SQL Basics File

+In this project, I have included an SQL file that covers the basic understanding of MySQL.
+The SQL file contains sample queries and explanations on database creation, table creation, data insertion, and simple data manipulation.
+It's intended to provide a foundational knowledge of working with databases and SQL queries.

 I hope you find these projects interesting and insightful!
 Feel free to explore the individual project folders for more details on each of them.
 Happy coding!